 Plug-in hybrid cars essentially work in the same way, but the battery is much larger and can be topped up via a plug.
 These cars will typically give around 30 miles worth of electric-only range, but the best plug-in hybrids can travel up to 80 miles.

 Hybrid cars typically offer more economy and lower CO2 emissions than standard petrol models, but with an added bit of complexity and cost.
-Plug-in hybrids can come with some tax benefits, and when used correctly, can be more economical than diesel, but once again, cost more to buy in the first place.
+Plug-in hybrids can be even more economical than diesel when plugged in regularly, but once again, they cost more to buy in the first place.

 Electric cars

-On the face of it, electric cars are pretty easy to understand.
+On the face of it, the best electric cars are pretty easy to understand.
 In fact, they’re even simpler than petrol and diesel cars.
 Electric vehicles are powered by a battery that you charge up.
-This can be from a three-pin plug, home charger, or fast/rapid charger.
-The faster the charger, the more it’ll cost to fill up.
+This can be from a three-pin plug or wall-mounted charger at home, or fast/rapid public charger.
+The faster the charger, generally the more it’ll cost to fill up, but as our guide to public charging explains, that’s not always the case.

 Electric cars produce zero local emissions and are, for instance, eligible for a 100% discount in London’s congestion charge zone.
 They also don’t have a large engine taking up space in the front or rear, so they’re space efficient and are low in tax for people who drive company cars.

-The downside is how long it takes to fill up.
-They take hours, rather than minutes.
-Plus they generally don’t go as far as a petrol or diesel.
-There are a few electric cars that will travel 300 miles or more using a full charge, however, there are many more that won’t.
+The downside is how long it takes to fill up compared with their ICE-powered alternatives – so, longer journeys may require more planning.
+Plus, even the longest-range EVs don’t go as far as a petrol or diesel.
+There is an increasing number of electric cars that will travel 300 miles or more using a full charge, however, there are many more that won’t.

 Petrol cars